 The proliferation of gyms in fitness centers, hotels, office buildings, and other locations has created a large market for equipment such as elliptical workout machines, treadmills, and stair steppers.
 Consumers purchase some of this equipment for use at home.
 They also spend billions annually on workout apparel and accessories such as exercise mats and fitness-tracking software.

 Business at fitness and recreational sports centers is sensitive to recessions.
 During economic downturns, patrons of the centers lose disposable income and lack free time, either because they are busy looking for work or are working longer hours at lower-paying jobs.
 The industry's sensitivity was demonstrated during the recession that began in 2007, losing 6 percent of the establishments and 2 percent of the employees between that year and 2011.
+Most recently, the industry was deeply affected by the pandemic in 2020 and 2021, which caused business shutdowns, social distancing, and economic slowdown.
+Remote fitness training and videos on demand became popular, with many gyms continuing to offer hybrid options for clients and gym members to train on site as well as at home.

 - Aerobics Instructors and Fitness Trainers